 A cache is an essential component of a web server.
 With applications like Magento, cache plays an essential role in application performance because it drastically reduces the load on the application and speeds up page response.
 As a result, the user experience improves significantly.

 When it comes to Magento 2, Varnish is a popular choice.
-Magento 2 Varnish is a proven combination and increases site performance significantly.
-You need to install the Magento extensions like “Phoenix Page Cache” or “Turpentine Varnish Cache” with previous versions of Magento for integrating Varnish with Magento.
+Magento 2 Varnish cache is a proven combination and increases site performance significantly.
 With Magento 2, Varnish cache is integrated by default and requires minor configuration changes to make it work with your store.